Line No. 4

 the antenna.
 The dipole antenna is modified in that its lower

-half, 1/4 wavelength long, exists only as a mirror image of its upper
+half, 1/4 wavelength in length, exists only as a mirror image of its upper

 counterpart.
 The resulting 1/4-wave vertical monopole antenna